anhnguyendepocen/dfo_tidyverse_workshop/presentations/tidyverse-KL.md

 =======================================================

 Try:
-- counting the number of categories in the trawl_biotic data (filter if you like)
+- counting the number of observations in each year in each nafo division
 - going to the cheat sheet and pick 1-2 functions for summarising or mutating the data in the manner of your choice